xhenos/kodo/website/src/docs/guides/backups.md

 1. Log into the Tracking services you previously used.
 1. Download any extensions you've used in your backup.

+Tracking Services used and Extensions previously used are stored in the Backup.
+Before starting to import the selected backup, the app will remind the user of these.

-## Transferring Downloads to a New Installation
+### Transferring Downloads to a New Installation

-You can transfer downloaded series chapters from one version of **Tachiyomi** to another.
+You can transfer downloaded series chapters from one version of **Tachiyomi** to another by correctly specifying the Download Folder Location

+## Suggestions regarding Backups

-## Enabling Automatic Backups
+### Enabling Automatic Backups

 It is highly recommended to enable automatic backups to ensure you can recover in case of any issues.